ALERT: MANE Holistic Admissions for Spring 2021:

 Fall semester start

-- December 1 through February 1 – Applications now available [PDF]
+- December 1 through February 1 – applications are accepted

 - March 15 – applicant notification of acceptance, waitlist or deny status